Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Computational Complexity Efficiency Analysis

 We measure the \textbf{Pruning Latency} (time taken to compute masks and select tokens) and compare it against the \textbf{Full Forward Pass} time.
 The results are summarized in Table~\ref{tab:latency_benchmark}.

-\paragraph{Results Analysis.} As shown in Table~\ref{tab:latency_benchmark}, the Full Forward Pass requires approximately $206$ms per page. \begin{itemize} \item \textbf{Negligible Overhead:} SAP-Mean and SAP-Max require only $0.06$ms and $0.05$ms respectively.
-This corresponds to an overhead of approximately $\mathbf{0.03\%}$ relative to the model inference.
+\paragraph{Results Analysis.} As shown in Table~\ref{tab:latency_benchmark}, the Full Forward Pass requires approximately $206$ms per page. \begin{itemize} \item \textbf{Negligible Overhead:} SAP requires only $0.06$ms per page, corresponding to $\mathbf{\sim 0.03\%}$ overhead relative to the model inference.
 In a real-world pipeline, this is imperceptible. \item \textbf{Comparison to Clustering:} Iterative methods like \textit{Cluster-Merge} (K-Means) are significantly slower, taking $\approx 12$ms per page.
 While feasible, this represents a $\sim 200\times$ slowdown compared to SAP and adds nearly $6\%$ to the total indexing time. \item \textbf{Comparison to Random:} SAP achieves comparable speed to \textit{Random} selection ($0.04$ms) while providing the semantic benefits detailed in Section~\ref{sec:comprehensive_eval}. \end{itemize}

 These results confirm that SAP is a highly scalable solution suitable for high-throughput Visual RAG systems processing millions of documents.